Certified Nursing Assistant (CNA) Program

 The average salary for Certified Nursing Assistants upon program completion and certification is currently $12 - $15 an hour in Lake and Mendocino counties.

 Certified Nursing Assistants often go on to become Licensed Vocational Nurses and/or Registered Nurses, and completion of a CNA program is a prerequisite for admission into many regional nursing programs.

 The CNA Program is offered twice each year, once in the Fall (Aug-Nov/Dec) and once in the Spring (Feb-May).

-Our application period for the Fall 2020 CNA Program has come to a close.
+Our application period for the Spring 2021 CNA Program (Feb-May, 2021) has come to a close.